 Jordan Moore said “…a one off post that happens to gain a bit of momentum and out-performs the other posts on my blog; the statistical results of that article would affect my writing intentions for the next piece.
 In other words, my writing wouldn’t be honest, it would be trying to become something it isn’t.”

 Fact: when using CloudFlare, I noticed 25-33% of my traffic was non-human (bots).
 Bots are a major part of the Web.
-There are good ones (‘good’ is a debatable term here, but these are mostly used by search engines), and there are bad ones (brute force bots, email scrappers, form/spam bots, and more).
+There are good ones (these are mostly used by search engines), and there are bad ones (brute force bots, email scrappers, form/spam bots, and more).
 Even if they were all good, they are major part of the traffic to your site.
 Depending on the popularity of your site, you could have upwards of 25-40% (or more) coming from bots of all kinds.
-Popular sites that also have a commenting component (blog or articles) — especially WordPress and other open-source CMS powered websites — will see an inordinate amount of bots hitting their pages and admin logins to post spam and exploit known security holes.
+Popular sites that also have a commenting component (blog or articles)—especially WordPress and other open-source CMS powered websites—will see an inordinate amount of bots hitting their pages and admin logins to post spam and exploit known security holes.
 With GA, this all gets recorded as a real live visitor.
 So, go ahead and just lop off 25% of your site’s visitors to account for bots, since really, you should only be counting human visitors.
 Better yet, try using CloudFlare to block known threats and bad bots, or use a blackhole (or Project Honeypot) to trap and deny bad bots from crawling your site.

 To sum it up: use it or lose it

 Google Analytics was a time waster for me, and my website doesn’t need it.
 That bar site I mentioned earlier may or may not need it either.
 If they are planning on selling ads or paying someone to manage it, then yes, you would need to know if 10 people or 1,000 people are using it daily to see if the cost is worth the time and effort.
 GA is good for using as a baseline or starting point in projects (but know that the data can be highly subjective.)
-GA can also help ecommerce sites to know what products customers searched for to get to your site, and what they viewed when they got their (where Bounce Rate matters.)
-But, if you don’t know what to do with that data, then the time spent looking at it could likely be better spent on your business, or hugging your kids.
+GA can also help ecommerce sites to know what products customers searched for to get to your site, and what they viewed when they got there (where Bounce Rate matters.)
+But, if you don’t know what to do with that data, then the time spent looking at it could likely be better spent on your business, improving the performance and user-experience of your site, or hugging your kids.